 Improved Security: Eliminate the risk of stolen or lost checks, ensuring funds go straight to the intended recipient.

-By incorporating push to debit into your technology mix, lenders can offer a differentiated product that matches the needs of modern borrowers.
+By incorporating push to card into your technology mix, lenders can offer a differentiated product that matches the needs of modern borrowers.

 Not a customer yet?
 Request a demo to see how PayNearMe helps you get paid faster with the industry’s most complete payments platform.